chpapoutsellis/InternalTidesCMS/README.md

 Any comments and questions are welcome!

-# MWE
+# Working Example
-For a minimum working example example corresponding to a Gaussian ridge with criticality 0.8 and relative height 0.5, write ITCMS in the Matlab command prompt window and press enter.
+For a working example example corresponding to a criticality 0.8 and relative height 0.5, write ITCMS in the Matlab command prompt window and press enter.